-Received wisdom may say that the spring is the best time to sell a boat (see How to sell a boat), but there are many compelling reasons for doing so in the autumn.
+Received wisdom may say that the spring is the best time to sell a boat, but there are many compelling reasons for doing so in the autumn.
 Granted, in the spring there are likely to be more potential buyers in the market, but equally you will be competing against a larger number of sellers.
 However, in the autumn there are still lots of people on the water hoping to enjoy the last of the summery weekends, while those who don’t (yet) have a boat are liable to be feeling as though they are missing out in a big way.

 However, if selling in the autumn, providing you’ve looked after the boat reasonably well during the summer, little work should be needed to tidy it up for sale.
 Given the cost and time associated with keeping the boat over the winter, you can also afford to set a realistic price that maximises the chances of selling quickly at or close to the asking price.